 - The BS degree allows only academic, not vocational, credit to meet the 124 credit hours for graduation.
-The BAS degree also accepts technical and vocational credit and the Associate of Applied Science degree (AAS), in transfer.
-NOTE: If the student uses any career, technical, or vocational credit to complete the 124 hours, then the degree will become a BAS degree no exceptions.
-Any statemen - 124 hours, then the degree will become a BAS degree no exceptions.
+The BAS degree also accepts technical and vocational credit and the Associate of Applied Science degree (AAS), in transfer. - NOTE: If the student uses any career, technical, or vocational credit to complete the 124 hours, then the degree will become a BAS degree-no exceptions.
 Any statement by an HLGU employee or form that seems to imply otherwise does not change, and is not an exception to, this requirement. - 2.
-Complete the General Education requirements for the chosen degree and the Graduation Requirements (see Academic Policies). - 3.
-Earn a grade of C- or higher in all Support Course Requirements and Major Course Requirements. - Earn a GPA of 2.0 or higher in major courses (includes any support course requirements). - 5.
+Complete the General Education requirements for the chosen degree and the Graduation Requirements (see Academic Policies).

+- 3. Earn a grade of C- or higher in all Support Course Requirements and Major Course Requirements. - 4.
+Earn a GPA of 2.0 or higher in major courses (includes any support course requirements). - 5.
 Meet institutional transfer and residency requirements.